MatthewSpecker/ALttP_Tracker/README.md

 # ALttP_Tracker

 ## Purpose:
-The purpose of this application is to run as a tracker while you play *A Link to the Past Randomizer*.
+The purpose of this application is to run as a tracker while you play *A Link to the Past Randomizer*, (ALttPR).
 You can learn more about ALttPR and play it at: https://alttpr.com/en.
 As a player collects randomly located items in the game, and discovers where locations are randomly located, they can mark the information on this tracker to help them keep track.

 There are other trackers for ALttPR that are quite good.
 However, all trackers always lack some features or can be improved.
 I wanted to make a tracker for fun and because I want a tracker that works exactly the way I want.
 The eventual goal of my tracker is to accomplish 2 goals that I believe most other trackers don't:
 1. Hotkey/keyboard input tracking.
 The popular trackers rely on mouse input by the user to know what info the user wants to update on the tracker.
 Since the user has limited time to take a hand off their game controller and look away from the video game screen, mouse input is not ideal.
 Especially in modes where locations are randomized in addition to items.
 Well designed hotkey/keyboard input tracking combined with mouse input should allow users to focus more on the game and less on their tracking.